 List of State Attorney’s Offices in Florida

-In Florida, each State Attorney is elected to a four-year term.
+Each State Attorney is elected to a four-year term.
 The State Attorney’s Office in Florida has wide discretion in deciding whether to charge or prosecute crimes in their jurisdiction.

-Florida is divided into twenty (20) Judicial Circuits, each of which is composed of Circuit and County Courts.
+Florida is divided into twenty (20) judicial circuits, each of which is composed of Circuit and County Courts.
 Along with the five District Courts of Appeal and the Supreme Court of Florida, the judicial circuits constitute the Florida State Courts System.

 The election in 2016 for state attorney positions in Florida resulted in several big upsets.
 In many of these races, more progressive candidates won over well-entrenched incumbents.
 The elections in 2020 for state attorney positions throughout Florida are likely to bring even more change.